mohamedhesham1619/video-clipper/README.md

 ## Infrastructure & Scaling

-Since launching in **July 2025**, the app has gained users steadily, and the infrastructure evolved to handle increasing traffic while **minimizing costs by staying within free tier limits**.
+Since launching in **July 2025**, the app has **gained users steadily**, requiring the **infrastructure to evolve to handle increasing traffic while minimizing costs by leveraging free tier resources**.
+This evolution occurred in multiple phases, each designed to meet the app’s needs at that stage.

 <br>

 ### Phase 1 – Google Cloud Run
 *Free tier: 50 CPU hours, 1 GB outbound data per month*
 <br>
 The app initially ran on **Cloud Run** using autoscaling with a maximum of one instance, handling all tasks including downloading, serving, and cleaning up videos.
-This setup was sufficient for the first month’s traffic **(43 users)**.

-As traffic increased in August **(246 users)**, data transfer grew significantly, **exceeding Cloud Run’s 1 GB outbound data limit** and leading to the transition to the next phase.
+This setup was sufficient for the first month’s traffic **(43 users)**, but as traffic increased in August **(246 users)**, data transfer grew significantly, **exceeding Cloud Run’s 1 GB outbound data limit** and leading to the transition to the next phase.

 > **Note:** "Outbound data" refers to the amount of data sent from the server to users.